Exploring Majors and Careers

 - Attend job fairs and/or Graduate Professional School Day.

-- Update your resume and UMD e-Portfolio, and craft a cover letter.
+- Update your resume and portfolio, and craft a cover letter.

 - Meet with a career counselor for assistance with your job or graduate school search and for review of your resume, cover letter or personal statement.